-Undergraduate Advising and Research uses three main grant programs to facilitate student projects.
+Undergraduate Research uses three main grant programs to facilitate student projects.
 Use this guide to determine the right grant program for a given situation.

 The Departmental and Faculty Grants Programs are intended to support students who are embarking on their early-stage research or creative experiences.
 These students will be exposed to the techniques and ways of thinking in the relevant discipline, and will use the experience to build a toolkit enabling more independent work later in their undergraduate careers.
 The projects students join with the help of these grants are conceived and designed by faculty or other advanced research staff (sometimes including graduate students).
 Funding proposals are generally authored by faculty.